-Lam Research (NAS: LRCX) will try to beat its earnings estimates for the fifth consecutive quarter.
-The company will unveil its latest earnings Wednesday.
-Lam Research designs, manufactures, and markets semiconductor processing equipment used in making integrated circuits, and is recognized as a major provider of such equipment to the worldwide semiconductor industry.
+Lam Research (NAS: LRCX) didn't hit the Street's expectations last quarter, but investors hope that it will rebound this quarter.
+The company will unveil its latest earnings on Wednesday, Jan.
+25. Lam Research designs, manufactures, and markets semiconductor processing equipment used in the fabrication of integrated circuits and are recognized as a major provider of such equipment to the worldwide semiconductor industry.

 What analysts say:

-Buy, sell, or hold?: Analysts are bullish on this stock with eight analysts rating it as a buy and only one rating it as a sell.
-Analysts like Lam Research better than competitor Varian Semiconductor Equipment Associates overall.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared with three months ago.
+Buy, sell, or hold?: Analysts are bullish on this stock with 11 analysts rating it as a buy and only one rating it as a sell.
+Analysts like Lam Research better than competitor Novellus Systems overall.
+Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 96.3% assigning it an "outperform" rating.
-The community at large agrees with the All-Stars with 93.2% awarding it a rating of "outperform."
-Fools are bullish on Lam Research and haven't been shy with their opinions lately, logging 125 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock with 95.6% giving it an "outperform" rating.
+The community at large backs the All-Stars with 93.2% granting it a rating of "outperform."
+Fools are keen on Lam Research and haven't been shy with their opinions lately, logging 125 posts in the past 30 days.
 Even with a robust four out of five stars, Lam Research's CAPS rating falls a little short of the community's upbeat outlook.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.